-As the Alps are an interzonal mountain range, we have to do with an altitudinal succession of Orobiom IV at the southern edge of the Alps and the tree line is formed by the beech.
-The succession of stages in the continental inner Alpine valleys is also different; the deciduous forest stages are absent, below the spruce stage there is a pine stage, above the spruce stage a larch (Larix) - pine (Pinus cembra) stage follows up to the timberline.
+As the Alps are an interzonal mountain range, we have to do with an elevational succession of Orobiom IV at the S edge of the Alps and the tree line is formed by the beech.
+The succession of elevational belts in the continental inner Alpine valleys is also different; the deciduous forest belts are absent, below the spruce belt there is a pine belt, above the spruce belt a larch (Larix) - pine (Pinus cembra) belt follows up to the timberline.
 Here, the timberline and the snowline are 400 to 600 m higher due to the stronger insolation with less cloud cover.
-We distinguish a Helvetic (northern edge), Pennine (central Alps) and Insubrian (southern edge) sequence of altitudinal stages:
+We distinguish a Helvetic (northern edge), Penninic (central Alps) and Insubrian (southern edge) sequence of elevational belts: